GlitchWitchIO/glitchwitch.io/pages/privacy.md

 ## Tracking and Analytics

 This website relies on CloudFlare for very basic DNS based traffic analytics.
-Emails sent from glitchwitch.io may include tracking code provided by MailJet because emails give me anxiety.
+Emails sent from glitchwitch.io may include tracking pixels because emails give me anxiety.
 Email open/click tracking can usually be blocked with third party software if you wish to opt-out of this.

 ## Vulnerability Disclosure